CourseAdvisor/courseadvisor/readme.md

 ### Testing
 Testing is done with casperjs.
 Install phantomjs v1.8.x (not 2.x !!!), install casperjs and make sure both are available in the path.
-To run the tests, run `npm test` while the webserver is running.
+To run the tests, run `./test.sh` while the webserver is running.
+For a list of available test options, run `./test.sh --help`.

 ### Gulp tasks
 All front-end related files go into assets/.
 This file **is not served over http**.
 Instead, gulp tasks take care to compile/minify/bake/whatever your files and put them in the public/ folder.